 For more, click here.

-Scott Cammarn, a partner at Cadwalader, Wickersham and Taft (1168L), discussed a little known provision of Dodd-Frank that could become expensive for foreign banks doing business in the U.S. While openly acknowledged by lawmakers as a mistake, the so-called Lincoln Amendment is perceived to treat U.S. branches of foreign banks differently from domestic banks dealing in swaps.
+Scott Cammarn, a partner at Cadwalader, Wickersham and Taft (1168L:US), discussed a little known provision of Dodd-Frank that could become expensive for foreign banks doing business in the U.S. While openly acknowledged by lawmakers as a mistake, the so-called Lincoln Amendment is perceived to treat U.S. branches of foreign banks differently from domestic banks dealing in swaps.

 Cammarn talked with Bloomberg Law’s Lee Pacchia on Bloomberg Television’s “Behind the Headlines.”